urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/5-cards.md

 ### Subscriptions

-`%fact` and `%kick` are both sent out to existing subscribers - entities that have previously successfully `%watch`ed a path on your ship.
+`%fact` and `%kick` are both sent out to existing subscribers - entities that have previously `%watch`ed a path on your ship.

-A `%kick` gift takes a list of `path`s, which are subscription paths, and a `(unit ship)`, which is the ship to kick from those paths.
+A `%kick` gift takes a list of subscription `path`s. and a `(unit ship)`, which is the ship to kick from those paths.
 If the `unit` is null, all subscribers are kicked from the specified paths.
 Note that sometimes Gall can produce `%kick` gifts without your agent explicitly sending a card, due to networking conditions.
-Therefore, you should not assume `%kick`s you receive are intentional, and should try resubscribing by default.

-`%fact` gifts are how updates are sent out to subscribers.
+`%fact`s are how updates are sent out to subscribers.
 The `paths` field is a list of subscription paths - all subscribers of the specified `path`s will receive the `%fact`.
 The `cage` is the data itself - a cell of a `mark` and a `vase`.